Skip to content

 • Sunglasses or decorative eye masks

-• Strategic lighting or intentional shadows
+• Strategic lighting and intentional shadows

 • Heavy makeup that meaningfully alters your appearance